-Specific husbandry requirements for turkey rearing and fattening are defined in the Guidelines for Poultry Fattening.
-QS has defined requirements for a voluntary agreement on the keeping of fattening turkeys based on the uniform federal benchmarks and made them the QS Standard from the outset.
+• Specific husbandry requirements for turkey rearing and fattening are defined in the Guidelines for Poultry Production.
+QS has defined requirements based on the standardised national parameters for a voluntary agreement for the keeping of fattening turkeys and made them part of the QS standard from the outset.

-Requirements for keeping parent broilers and fattening turkeys and chick production
+Requirements for keeping breeding poultry of broilers and turkeys for fattening as well as chick production

-- Chicks for chicken and turkey fattening in the QS scheme must come from hatching eggs produced in QS-certified parent stock farms.
-The husbandry requirements for their parent flocks are laid down in the Guideline Agriculture Parent Poultry Husbandry. - To ensure maximum animal health and welfare from the moment the chicks hatch, hatcheries are also integrated into the QS scheme and must meet specific requirements.
-QS-certified hatcheries may only purchase hatching eggs from QS-eligible parent farms to market QS chicks to QS fattening farms.
+- In the QS scheme, day-old chicks for broiler and turkey fattening must come from hatching eggs produced in QS-certified breeding farms.
+The husbandry requirements for their breeding flocks are laid down in the Guideline Agriculture Breeding Poultry. - To ensure maximum animal health and welfare right from the chick's hatch, hatcheries are also integrated into the QS scheme and must meet all specific requirements of the Guideline Hatchery.
+QScertified hatcheries may only purchase hatching eggs from QS-eligible breeding farms to market QS chicks to QS fattening farms.